BUILD Scholars Research Training Program

 ⇒ Responsible Conduct of Research

-BUILD Scholars are required to complete online and face-to-face training in Responsible Conduct of Research.
-For continuing BUILD Associates, this requirement may already be fulfilled.
-If applicable, a minimum of 8 hours must be completed within the first year.
+BUILD Scholars are required to complete online CITI Training and eight hours of face-to-face training in Responsible Conduct of Research.

 ⇒ BUILD Research Colloquium Attendance